 Figure 4.
 Microbiota variation across sources is maintained after C. difficile challenge.
 A-B. Number of observed OTUs (A) and Shannon diversity index values (B) across sources of mice 1-day post-infection.
 Data were analyzed by Kruskal-Wallis test with Benjamini-Hochberg correction for testing each day of the experiment and the adjusted P value was < 0.05 (Table S1).
 Significant P values from the pairwise Wilcoxon comparisons between sources with Benjamini-Hochberg correction are displayed as the first initial of each group compared to the group that they are listed above (Table S2).
 PCoA of θYC distances of 1-day post-infection stool samples.
 Source and the interaction between source and cage effects explained most of the variation between fecal communities (PERMANOVA combined R2 = 0.88, P < 0.001; Table S3).
 For A-C: each symbol represents the value for a stool sample from an individual mouse, circles represent experiment 1 mice and triangles represent experiment 2 mice.
 D. The median (point) and interquantile range (colored lines) of the relative abundances for the top 20 most significant OTUs out of the 44 OTUs that varied between sources 1-day post-infection.
 The gray vertical line indicates the limit of detection.
 For each timepoint OTUs with differential relative abundances across sources of mice were identified by Kruskal-Wallis test with Benjamini-Hochberg correction for testing all identified OTUs (Table S10).
 E. θYC distances of fecal samples collected 7-days post-infection relative to the baseline (day -1) sample for each mouse.
 Each symbol represents an individual mouse.
 Gray lines represent the median for each source.

 Figure 5.
 Bacteria that influenced whether mice cleared C. difficile by day 7.
 A. Post-clindamycin (day 0) relative abundance data for the 10 OTUs with the highest rankings based on feature weights in the post-clindamycin (day 0) classification model.
 Red font represents OTUs that correlated with C. difficile colonization and blue font represents OTUs that correlated with clearance.
 Symbols represent the relative abundance data for an individual mouse.
 Gray bars indicate the median relative abundances for each source.
+The gray horizontal lines indicate the limit of detection.
 B. Venn diagram that combines OTUs that were important to the day -1, 0, and 1 classification models ( Fig. S4, Table S14) and either overlapped with taxa that varied across sources at the same timepoint, were impacted by clindamycin treatment, or both.
 Bold OTUs were important to more than 1 classification model.

 Figure 6: OTUs associated with C. difficile colonization dynamics vary across sources throughout the experiment.
 A-D. Relative abundances of bold OTUs from Fig. 5B that were important in at least two classification models are shown over time.
 A. Bacteroides (OTU 2), which varied across sources throughout the experiment.
 B-C. Enterobacteriaceae (B) and Enterococcus (C), which significantly varied across sources and were impacted by clindamycin treatment.
 D. Porphyromonadaceae (OTU 7), which was significantly impacted by clindamycin treatment and after examining relative abundance dynamics over the course of the experiment was found to also significantly vary between sources of mice on days -1, 5, 6, 7, and 9 of the experiment.
 Symbols represent the relative abundance data for an individual mouse.
 Colored lines indicate the median relative abundances for each source.
 The gray horizontal line represents the limit of detection.
 Timepoints where differences between sources of mice were statistically significant by Kruskal-Wallis test with Benjamini-Hochberg correction for testing across multiple days (Table S15) are identified by the asterisk above each timepoint (*, P < 0.05).